A product with an accompanying app that helps you monitor your pet's fluid intake.

 THE PHYSICAL ARTIFACT

 After reaching a final sketch result we liked, the creation of the final product began in the 3D program Blender.
-The physical artifact was created in various colors.
+The product was created in various colors.
 Below are examples of the product in different appearances.

-The product in white without water, shows the sensors in the bowl that measure the water
+The product in white without water that shows the sensors in the bowl that measure the water.

 The product with a wood-like appearance